ayeffkay/mlops_zoomcamp_project/README.md

   make create_buckets run_prefect
 ```

 `create_buckets` step will create buckets for raw data and for extracted features, `run_prefect` step will make authorization and start pool afterwards.
-After prefect agent start, switch to the second window of `audioprocessor_dev` container.
-Then all commands below must be executed inside this container.
+After prefect agent will start, switch to the second window of `audioprocessor_dev` container, all commands below must be executed inside this container.

 ### Tests